dudaka/grass_datetime_standalone/README.md

 # GRASS DateTime Library

-A standalone C library for date and time operations extracted from GRASS GIS.
+A standalone C library for date and time operations extracted from GRASS GIS, with Python bindings via CFFI.

 ## Features